dkaslovsky/tabgrab/README.md

 * [Hacker News](https://news.ycombinator.com/)
 ```

-A prefix can instead be included in the template string if so desired, but must be specified using the `-prefix` flag when restoring tabs with the `tab` command.
+A prefix can instead be included in the template string if so desired, but must be specified using the `-prefix` flag when restoring tabs with the `tabs` command.

 #### Using the clipboard
 To extract all open tabs to the clipboard: